liu-x-p/FactorizedHierarchicalVAE/egs/zrsc2019/Readme.md

 This recipe is based on Wei-Ning Hsu's FHVAE implementation [1].

-[1] "Unsupervised Learning of Disentangled and Interpretable Representations from Sequential Data" Resources
+[1] "Unsupervised Learning of Disentangled and Interpretable Representations from Sequential Data" Resources.